-Before Farm to Table: Early Modern Foodways and Cultures, the inaugural project of the Mellon Initiative in Collaborative Research, will use the pervasiveness of food in everyday life as a window into early modern culture.
+Before 'Farm to Table': Early Modern Foodways and Cultures, launched the Folger Institute's Mellon initiative in collaborative research.
+Active from 2017 to 2021, this project used the pervasiveness of food in everyday life as a window into early modern culture.
 Food, then as now, is a basic human need.
 It also has a history and is a gateway to understanding society and culture.
-In the course of this project, we will investigate big questions about the way food participates in and actively shapes human knowledge, ethics, and imagination.
-Such issues as the unevenness of food supply, the development and spread of tastes with their darker supply sides of enslaved labor, and the socially cohesive rituals of eating together will be explored.
-With fresh understandings of a pre-industrial world, this project also gives us purchase on some post-industrial assumptions, aspirations, and challenges encapsulated in any idea of recovering simpler, local, and sustainable food chains.
+In the course of this project, we investigated big questions about the way food participates in and actively shapes human knowledge, ethics, and imagination.
+Such issues as the unevenness of food supply, the development and spread of tastes with their darker supply sides of enslaved labor, and the socially cohesive rituals of eating together were explored through our vast array of scholarly and public programming.

 Connect with our e-newsletters and blogs.